This section provides you with information on the organisation of courts of general jurisdiction in Latvia.

-According to the Civil Procedure Law, if a case combines several claims of which some fall within the jurisdiction of a district or city court, while others fall within that of a regional court, or a city or district court has accepted a counterclaim which falls within the jurisdiction of a regional court, the case is be heard before the regional court.
-Riga Regional Court has jurisdiction as court of first instance over civil cases whose files contain a matter of State secrecy.
+According to the Civil Procedure Law, if a case combines several claims of which some fall within the jurisdiction of a district or city court, while others fall within that of a regional court, or a city or district court has accepted a counterclaim which falls within the jurisdiction of a regional court, the case is to be heard before the regional court.
+Riga Regional Court has jurisdiction as court of first instance over civil proceedings in which the case files refer to a matter of State secrecy.
 In the court of first instance, civil cases are heard by a single judge, whereas on appeal (full appeal or appeal on a point of law) they are heard by a panel.

 Cases concerning administrative infringements are heard by district or city courts and regional courts having jurisdiction in civil and criminal matters.
 Pursuant to the Latvian Administrative Infringements Code, a decision adopted by a higher authority may be challenged in a district or city court.
 A ruling by the judge of a district or city court may be appealed to a regional court, if the Latvian Administrative Infringements Code explicitly provides for this.
 A ruling of an appellate court in administrative infringement proceedings cannot be appealed and takes effect on the day it is handed down.

 Pursuant to the Law on administrative procedure, administrative proceedings are heard at first instance in a courthouse of the District Administrative Court, unless the law provides otherwise.
 If proceedings are heard in the District Administrative Court as court of first instance, and that court needs to verify information which involves a matter of State secrecy, the proceedings are heard in the courthouse of the District Administrative Court in Riga.
-If the law provides that administrative proceedings are to be heard at first instance by the Regional Administrative Court or the Administrative Affairs Division of the Supreme Court Senate rather than by the District Administrative Court, the relevant application is to be submitted to the Regional Administrative Court or the Supreme Court Senate as the case may be.
+If the law provides that administrative proceedings are to be heard at first instance by the Regional Administrative Court or the Administrative Cases Division of the Supreme Court rather than by the District Administrative Court, the relevant application is to be submitted to the Regional Administrative Court or the Administrative Cases Division of the Supreme Court as the case may be.
 A party in administrative proceedings may lodge a full appeal against a judgment or ancillary judgment of the court of first instance, except if the law provides that the judgment cannot be appealed, or can be appealed only on a point of law.
 A District Administrative Court judgment that has not yet taken effect may be appealed before the Regional Administrative Court.
 A party in administrative proceedings may lodge an appeal on a point of law against a judgment or ancillary judgment of the appellate court if the court has infringed substantive or procedural rules or has exceeded its remit during the proceedings.
-In the court of first instance, administrative proceedings are heard by a single judge or a panel of judges, whereas in a court of appeal—full appeal or appeal on a point of law—they are heard by a panel.
+In the court of first instance, administrative proceedings are heard by a single judge or a panel of judges, whereas in a court of appeal – full appeal or appeal on a point of law – they are heard by a panel.